europeanfilmcollege/efc-docs/src/routes/docs/[...6]delivery/[...2]hq/+page.md

 ---
-title: High Quality version for archival and screening
+title: High Quality for screening & archival
 description: A version is needed for high quality screenings and archival.
 New exports can also be made from this version.
 ---